Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah.

-One downside though, the FAA still comes through and wake you up and go, put your seat forward.
+The FAA still comes from and wake you up and go, put your seat forward.

-Do you guys sort of put them all back so that maybe they don't notice?
+You got to start to put them all back so maybe they don't notice,

-Have you ever had the moment where you get back there
+Have you ever had the one where you get back there

 and you can't move the seat back?